-"At the March 1975 meeting of the Judicial Conference, the following policy regarding the carrying of firearms by probation officers was adopted.
+"At the March 1975 meeting of the Judicial Conference, the following policy regarding the carrying of firearms by probation officers' was adopted.

-It is the policy of the Judicial Conference of the United States that probation officers should not be permitted to carry firearms in the performance of their official duties unless an assignment, in the judgment of the chief probation officer or the district judge, subjects a probation officer to serious risk of physical harm and the services of a law enforcement officer in accompanying the probation officer would not be appropriate in the opinion of the chief probation officer.
+It is the policy of the Judicial Conference of the United States that probation officers should not be permitted to carry firearms in the performance of their official duties unless an assignment, in the judgement of the chief probation officer or the district judge, subjects a probation officer to serious risk of physical harm and the services of a law enforcement officer in accompanying the probation officer would not be appropriate in the opinion of the chief probation officer.
 Such probation officers may be permitted to carry a firearm under these conditions:

-a.
-1) The law of the state permits the carrying of a firearm by a probation officer.

-2) The probation officer has obtained all necessary licenses or permits required for the carrying of firearms.

-3) The probation officer has presented to the chief probation officer sufficient reasons in writing why the carrying of a firearm is reasonably necessary:

-a) in the performance of his duties generally, or

-b) in the performance of duty in a specified assignment.

-4) The permission of the chief probation officer has been granted in writing.
+- a.
+1) The law of the state permits the carrying of a firearm by a probation officer. - 2) The probation officer has obtained all necessary licenses or permits required for the carrying of firearms. - 3) The probation officer has presented to the chief probation officer sufficient reasons in writing why the carrying of a firearm is reasonably necessary: - a) in the performance of his duties generally, or - b) in the performance of duty in a specified assignment. - 4) The permission of the chief probation officer has been granted in writing.

+1As noted in this firearm Policy, pretrial services officers are synonymous with probation officers as the Judicial Conference extended this Policy to include pretrial services officers in September, 1985.
-5) The chief judge of the court has been given actual notice in writing of their permission granted to carry a firearm and he has not objected within 48 hours of the notice.

-b.
-No probation officer shall be granted permission to carry a firearm in the performance of his duties unless he has completed an approved firearms training program and has qualified thereunder to carry a firearm.

-c.
-A probation officer who has been granted permission to carry a firearm in the performance of his duties shall use the same only in the exercise of his rights of self-defense in accordance with law.

-d.
-A probation officer who discharges a firearm while in the performance of his duties shall file a report in writing with the chief probation officer within twenty-four (24) hours describing in detail the occasion on which, and the reason, he discharged the firearm.

-e. the chief probation officer shall forthwith send copies of the report required under paragraph $\rm d$ to the chief judge and the Administrative Office."
+- 5) The chief judge of the court has been given actual notice in writing of their permission granted to carry a firearm and he has not objected within 48 hours of the notice. - b) No probation officer shall be granted permission to carry a firearm in the performance of his duties unless he has completed an approved firearm training program and has qualified thereunder to carry a firearm. - c) A probation officer who has been granted permission to carry a firearm in the performance of his duties shall use the same only in the exercise of his rights of self-defense in accordance with law. - d) A probation officer who discharges a firearm while in the performance of his duties shall file a report in writing with the chief probation officer within twenty-four (24) hours describing in detail the occasion on which, and the reason, he discharged the firearm. - e) The chief probation officer shall forthwith send copies of the report required under paragraph d to the chief judge and the Administrative Office."

-C. SOUTHERN DISTRICT OF FLORIDA POLICY:
+C. SOUTHERN DISTRICT OF FLORIDA POLICY

-The firearms policy for the Southern District of Florida is based on the Judicial Conference Policy set forth above and the firearms training program developed by the Administrative Office of the U.S. Courts.
+The firearms policy for the Southern District of Florida is based on the Judicial Conference Policy set forth above which was extended in September, 1985 to cover pretrial services officers and the firearms training program developed by the Administrative Office of the U.S. Courts.

-Probation officers in this district who have met all district training requirements and are approved by the chief probation officer have permission to carry firearms in the performance of their duties.
-Continued permission is subject to the probation officer meeting all ongoing training and safety requirements.
+Pretrial services officers in this district who have met all the training requirements and are approved by the chief pretrial services officer have permission to carry firearms in the performance of their duties.
+Continued permission is subject to the pretrial services officer meeting all ongoing training and safety requirements.